-Description To update the name and description, change the information in the Name , Short Code , and Description fields.
-To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
-To update the connection information for either a PingFederate or PingAccess environment, change the information in the Username and Password fields.
-Note: If a PingAccess environment is added to PingCentral and removed through the edit page, the connection information is saved and restored if the PingAccess environment is selected again.

-Option Description To add or remove protection status: To add or remove the protected status of an environment, which prevents non-administrators from promoting applications to the environment, select or clear the Only Administrators Can Promote Applications check box.
+Option Description To update the name and description: To update the name and description, change the information in the Name , Short Code , and Description fields.
+To update the assertion encryption certificate: To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
+To update connection information: To update the connection information for either a PingFederate or PingAccess environment, change the information in the Username and Password fields. if a PingAccess environment is added to PingCentral and removed through the edit page, the connection information is saved and restored if the PingAccess environment is selected again.
+To add or remove protection status: To add or remove the protected status of an environment, which prevents non-administrators from promoting applications to the environment, select or clear the Only Administrators Can Promote Applications check box.
 To update the signing certificate: To update the signing certificate used to promote SAML applications, select the appropriate certificate in the Signing Certificate list or upload your own.
 To update the SP certificate: To update the SP certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.
 To update the assertion encryption certificate: To update the assertion encryption certificate, click Choose to upload a new certificate and enter the certificate password in the appropriate field.